herb-aungon/beyond_test/README.md

 # Beyond Test

 ###Installation
-1.install/create virtualenv
+1. install/create virtualenv

-2.install the modules(see requirements.txt)
+2. install the modules(see requirements.txt)

-3.activate virtualenv
+3. activate virtualenv

-4.check if everyhting is install using `pip freeze`
+4. check if everyhting is install using `pip freeze`

 ####Running the program

-1. Change the database information in the following file `gen_data.py`, `main.py`, and in the modules folder `main_objs.py`
+1. Change the database information in the following files `gen_data.py`, `main.py`, and in the modules folder `main_objs.py`

 2. Change the `url` variable in `main.js` and `login.js` in the static directory with your `IP`.